THE PRINCESS OF WALES SPEAKS WITH ENTRANTS

 A Unique Record of the Project

-Featuring an introduction from The Duchess of Cambridge, this new publication, supported by Co-op, includes the one hundred portraits selected for the Hold Still exhibition, creating a unique record of our shared and individual experiences during this extraordinary period of history.
+Featuring an introduction from the Princess of Wales, this new publication, supported by Co-op, includes the one hundred portraits selected for the Hold Still exhibition, creating a unique record of our shared and individual experiences during this extraordinary period of history.
 Each of the photographs is accompanied by the story behind the picture told through the words of the entrants, offering a highly personal perspective on this unprecedented time.
 The publication also includes photographs of the nationwide exhibition and a text by judge Lemn Sissay.

 The net proceeds from the sale of the book will be equally split to support the work of the National Portrait Gallery and Mind, the mental health charity (registered 219830).